 Malignant tissue in the bottom part of the pharynx is called hypopharyngeal cancer.
 The pharynx is a tube-like structure that goes from the back of the nose down to the windpipe and esophagus.
 Symptoms include sore throat and ear pain.
-Hypopharyngeal cancer is usually diagnosed through a physical examination, CT scan , MRI (magnetic resonance imaging), chest x-ray, esophogus x-ray or biopsy.
+Hypopharyngeal cancer is usually diagnosed through a physical examination, CT scan, MRI (magnetic resonance imaging), chest x-ray, esophagus x-ray, or biopsy.
 Most hypopharyngeal cancers are squamous cell carcinomas – thin flat cells that line the inside of the organ.
 Unfortunately, this cancer tends to be detected in later stages because early symptoms are rare.
-This cancer typically requires surgery to remove the malignant tissue, followed by radiation and/or chemotherapy treatment.
+This cancer typically requires surgery to remove the malignant tissue, followed by radiation, and chemotherapy treatment.

 Laryngeal cancer occurs when there is malignant tissue in the larynx.
-Symptoms include pain swallowing, trouble breathing, ear pain, a lump in the neck, persistent coughing, hoarseness and/or a change in voice.
-Over 90 percent of laryngeal cancers are squamous cell carcinomas, which respond well to surgery and radiation and/or chemotherapy.
+Symptoms include pain swallowing, trouble breathing, ear pain, a lump in the neck, persistent coughing, hoarseness, or a change in voice.
+Over 90 percent of laryngeal cancers are squamous cell carcinomas, which respond well to surgery, radiation, and/or chemotherapy.